robert-nguyenn/edge_control_platform/README.md

 - **📊 Audit Logging** for compliance and forensics
 - **🚫 Rate Limiting** preventing abuse and DoS attacks
 - **🔍 Security Headers** following OWASP guidelines---

-**🌟 This project represents 80+ hours of dedicated engineering work, showcasing the technical depth and professional quality expected at top-tier technology companies.
-Every line of code, architectural decision, and system design choice demonstrates readiness for challenging, high-impact software engineering roles.**

-**🚀 Ready to discuss how these skills can contribute to your team's success!**

 ---